tsnellgrove/dark_castle3/doc/to_do.md

 - IDEA: for food, maybe have the biscuits take 3 turns to eat... but if burt eats some he gets less time to grab the sword...
 - IDEA: maybe don't need warning so much... just keep describing them as tasting worse and worse?
 Food consistent within creatures?

+- food & drink system?

 *** Get tiredness and sleep working ***

+- maybe sleep in bed (after min # of moves) to dream to get hints?
+But light must be on so you loose turns of light and wake up hungry and thirsty?
+Hint is provided randomly based on points not yet accrued?
+- need to check Enchanter to find length of days, when sleep needed, food & drink, etc
+- For dream hint: Burt has dream / memory of Nana teaching him the binary code she would use with Willy while secretly courting (she was a lunch lady?) to set a time to sneak off with him.
+Would involve 2 types of biscuits on counter...
+Nana's Own and McVittles (which were awful)... she only had room for 3 biscuits but had to show times from 0 to 7...

 *** Implement Symetric Verbs ***